Dagga flipped a coin and then put it back in their pocket, without even glancing at it.

 Dagga had managed to get a little bit more out of their dad, where their mother and sister lived, even how their father met their mother, but the crack that opened up was the slightest opening of air.
 It hadn’t been long before their dad had consigned further questions to be in the realm of far too painful to talk about.
 Dagga knew that for a lie, their dad never seemed to back down from any sort of pain, save the particular pains of the past.

-So Dagga knew that their sister and mother lived in the city of Nairth.
-That their mother was a serving girl from, of all places, Trueen, who had been taken in by their father’s “incredible charm and fantastic good looks,” and that they had kept Dagga and their twin sister separate from one another for each other’s safety.
+So Dagga knew that their sister and mother lived in the city of Rathuma.
+That their mother was a serving girl from, of all places, Talvale, who had been taken in by their father’s “incredible charm and fantastic good looks,” and that they had kept Dagga and their twin sister separate from one another for each other’s safety.

 That last little revelation had been where the probing ended.
 And no matter what tack Dagga had tried over the past four years, they’d never been able to get their father to reveal anything further about why they and their sister were in danger and why they were safer apart than together.
 However, the meetings with strangers had only truly begun in earnest a year or so after that conversation and Dagga was convinced that the meetings had something to do with their twin and other parent.